ketyung/KyPayApp2/README.md

 Or alternatively, you can run the backend on a localhost to communicate with the iOS simulator.

-SO you must install the backend PHP on a localhost web server, e.g. on an Apache (such as MAMP) or Nginx running on a localhost .
+If so, you must install the backend PHP on a localhost web server, e.g. on an Apache (such as MAMP) or Nginx running on a localhost .

 The PHP files all reside in the RapydPHP folder.
 The name of the folder just happened to be RapydPHP but there is no major code in the PHP side that communicates with the Rapyd API except some test PHP files which I used to test the Rapyd API.
 The RapydPHP folder mainly contains PHP scripts that power the backend of KyPay.